GENERATION TO GENERATION

 Complete the Final Product

-- Role-Playing - Make a video using Adobe Spark Video Maker (TeachersFirst review).
+- Role-Playing - Make a video using Adobe Express Video Maker (TeachersFirst review).
 Students can record themselves as the person they interviewed to share with their classmates.
 If students are uncomfortable in front of the camera, try stop motion videos using Cloud Stop Motion (TeachersFirst review).